dmtx97/junipernetops/docs/getting_started/installation.rst

    ./env/Scripts/Activate.ps1

-To install the package, run the :code:`setup.py`:
+To install the package by running the :code:`setup.py` script:

 .. code-block:: sh

    pip install ./

 .. note::
-   If you encounter any errors installing through pip, update by running :code:`python -m pip install --upgrade pip` and try again.
+   If you encounter any errors installing, update the pip version by running :code:`python -m pip install --upgrade pip` and try again.

 Installing Through GitHub